-ICPR is one of Illinois’ leading non-partisan, non-profit advocacy organizations working to reform Illinois campaign finance disclosures and limits, government ethics, judicial selection, and voter education.
-ICPR was the first organization in the nation to put state-level campaign finance reports into a searchable, on-line database.
-ICPR is frequently acknowledged by Illinois, national, and international media as a key resource for Illinois politics and government.
+The Illinois Campaign for Political Reform (ICPR) was founded in 1997 by former US Senator Paul Simon (D-IL) and then-Lt.
+Gov. Bob Kustra (R-IL), and became an independent nonprofit in 2003.
+Since then, ICPR has become one of Illinois’ leading non-partisan, non-profit advocacy organizations working to reform Illinois campaign finance law, government ethics, judicial selection, and voter education.
+ICPR was the first organization in the nation to put state-level campaign finance reports into a searchable, online database, and we are frequently acknowledged by Illinois, national, and international media as a key resource for Illinois politics and government.

 Get the latest updates on reform issues currently being discussed, legislated and editorialized in Illinois.Sign Up

 Chicago Web Design by Idea Marketing Group